-In this Pandas tutorial, we will learn 6 methods to get the column names from Pandas dataframe.
+In this Pandas tutorial, we will learn six methods to get the column names from Pandas dataframe.
 One of the nice things about Pandas dataframes is that each column will have a name (i.e., the variables in the dataset).
-Now, we can use these names to access specific columns by name without having to know which column number it is.
+Now, we can use these names to access specific columns by name without knowing which column number it is.

 Importing Data from a CSV File